lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public returns (bytes memory result)
 ```

-Forwards the call to the **UniversalReceiverDelegate** contract if its address is stored at the [LSP1UniversalReceiverDelegate](../generic-standards/lsp1-universal-receiver.md#extension) Key.
+Forwards the call to the **UniversalReceiverDelegate** contract if its address is stored at the [LSP1UniversalReceiverDelegate](../generic-standards/lsp1-universal-receiver.md#extension) data Key.
 The contract being called is expected to be an **[LSP1UniversalReceiverDelegateUP](./lsp1-universal-receiver-delegate-up.md)**, supporting [LSP1UniversalReceiverDelegate InterfaceId](./interface-ids.md) using [ERC165](https://eips.ethereum.org/EIPS/eip-165).

 _Triggers the **[UniversalReceiver](#universalreceiver-1)** event when this function gets successfully executed._